 When the sun comes out, AirTouch shines

 With other air conditioning control systems, the temperature sensor is often in just one obscure location.
-And there is only one of them, making it impossible for your system to monitor the temperature throughout your home or in individual zones or rooms.
+And there is only one of them, making it impossible for your system to monitor the temperature throughout your home such as in individual zones.

 AirTouch Solves the Problem

 We recommend expanding your air conditioning system to include AirTouch’s optional Individual Temperature Control (ITC) sensors to actively monitor temperature changes around your home and adjust airflow accordingly.